polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 User-facing: under normal operation, invisible.
 On a trip, the user sees a delayed transaction.

 Operator-facing: cap configuration is a governance-driven workflow.
-Bridge monitoring should surface "current net flow vs cap" per asset so maintainers can spot a trip becoming likely before it happens.
+Bridge monitoring should surface "current flow vs cap" per asset so maintainers can spot a trip becoming likely before it happens.

 ### Compatibility

 - **Ethereum Gateway (P→E breaker):** This is a major Ethereum contract change and requires a gateway upgrade.
-Adds the per-asset caps, a command to set cap values, inflow and outflow tracking and checking each transfer against the cap.
+Adds the per-asset caps, a command to set cap values, outflow tracking and checking each transfer against the cap.
-- **Asset Hub (E→P breaker):** Adds an asset-transactor wrapper to meter the E→P inflow (scoped to bridge flows by the Ethereum inbound origin, or the reserve account for PNAs), an export-path wrapper to credit the P→E outflow for Ethereum-origin assets, and a circuit-breaker pallet for the net counters and held-transfer queue.
+- **Asset Hub (E→P breaker):** Adds a circuit-breaker pallet that meters E→P inflow per asset and holds over-cap transfers.
 Ordinary transfers between Asset Hub and other parachains are not counted.
 The Snowbridge System Frontend pallet gains a root-origin `set_cap` extrinsic (mirroring its `set_operating_mode`) that sets the local cap and proxies the *Gateway* cap command to Bridge Hub.
 - **Bridge Hub:** Adds a `set_cap` extrinsic (in the Ethereum System V2 pallet) that relays the Gateway cap command on to Ethereum.

 ## Prior Art and References

-- Hydration's [`pallet-circuit-breaker`](https://github.com/galacticcouncil/hydration-node/tree/master/pallets/circuit-breaker), the net-volume limit pattern this design borrows (per-block in Hydration; this RFC applies it over a rolling window).
+- Hydration's [`pallet-circuit-breaker`](https://github.com/galacticcouncil/hydration-node/tree/master/pallets/circuit-breaker), a per-block net-volume limit.
+Considered and not adopted for this RFC (see "Gross flow, not net flow").
 - Wormhole's [Governor](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0007_governor.md) and [Global Accountant](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0011_accountant.md): rolling-24h USD-denominated per-chain cap (Governor) layered with a cumulative balance check (Accountant).
-Their later [flow-cancelling extension](https://wormhole.com/blog/understanding-the-flow-canceling-governor-in-wormhole) addressed stablecoin caps routinely hitting 100% utilization; informed the net-flow choice in this RFC.
+The Governor originally tracked only outbound transfers (gross flow).
+Its later [flow-cancelling extension](https://wormhole.com/blog/understanding-the-flow-canceling-governor-in-wormhole) lets inbound transfers offset outbound ones, but only for allow-listed tokens (some stablecoins) on allow-listed chain pairs.
+It was added because round-trip arbitrage and settlement traffic kept several chains near 100% of their limits.
+Snowbridge could add netting per asset in the same way later.
 - LayerZero OFT [`RateLimiter`](https://github.com/LayerZero-Labs/devtools/blob/main/packages/oapp-evm/contracts/oapp/utils/RateLimiter.sol): per-pathway `(limit, window)` with linear refill, raw token denomination, inbound transfers crediting against outbound (net-flow).
-A second precedent for the net-flow choice.
 - Axelar's [governance-controlled transfer-rate limits](https://www.axelar.network/blog/axelar-governance-explained): a multisig sets per-token flow limits on-chain.
 Comparable to a Polkadot-governance-controlled bridge.
 - The [Nomad bridge exploit post-mortem](https://cloud.google.com/blog/topics/threat-intelligence/dissecting-nomad-bridge-hack) ($190M drained within hours, no velocity cap), illustrative of the failure mode this RFC's primary cap is designed to prevent.